-One situation where a pistol mounted light might be very useful is counterattacking an active shooter–and only the active shooter–in a theater.
+One situation where a pistol mounted light might be very useful is counterattacking an active shooter–without hitting innocents–in a theater.
 Unless you get paid to stick your nose in other people’s business, you most likely will never need a PML.
 But then, you most likely will never need a pistol at all.
 With any life insurance, we’re not gambling on the odds; we’re banking on the possibilities.
 Here are some whys and wherefores for pistol mounted lights.

 In tactical medicine, we talk about the “hot zone, the warm zone, and the cold zone.”
 We make those distinctions to differentiate what kind of care we should be giving under which conditions.
 But its critical to realize that what’s cold and what’s hot changes rapidly in dynamic active violence events.
 There really is no such thing as a permanently cold zone.